Humor

 Chapter Five: Acknowledgments

-I would like to thank myself.
-Without my own initiative, none of this would have been possible.
+I thank myself.
+Without my initiative, none of this would be possible.
 I selected my parents.
 I built my mind.
 I made my fortune.
 I found God.
-Every achievement in this book is the product of my own will, my own vision, my own choice.
+Every achievement is the product of my will, my vision, my choice.

-I would like to thank my teachers, of course—not because they taught me anything I didn't already know, but because they recognized my genius and got out of my way.
+I thank my teachers—not because they taught me anything I didn't know, but because they recognized my genius and got out of my way.

-I would like to thank my colleagues, who had the good sense to follow where I led.
+I thank my colleagues, who had the sense to follow where I led.

-I would like to thank God, now that I believe in Him, for the good fortune of being born into such an excellent family with such an excellent brain.
-Clearly, He was thinking of me specifically when He arranged these particulars.
+I thank God, now that I believe in Him, for my excellent family and excellent brain.
+He was clearly thinking of me when He arranged these particulars.

 Most of all, I thank myself.
 For my persistence.
 My courage.
 My vision.
 My choices.